How to Choose a Good Badminton Grip for Your Racket

 Overgrips are similar to replacement grips, but they are MUCH THINNER and CHEAPER than replacement grips.

-As the name suggests, an overgrip is a grip where you wrap it over a replacement grip or an original grip.
+As the name suggests, an overgrip is a grip you wrap over a replacement grip or an original grip.
 The purpose is to provide you with a thicker grip handle for power play.

 An overgrip by itself wrapped on the wood surface of the handle will be TOO THIN.